-Crosshill - In the Tibet Mission a lot of Evangelists lost their lives or never came back from Tibet.
+Crosshill - In the Tibet Mission, a lot of Evangelists lost their lives or never came back from Tibet.
 Fr.
-Augustine Desgodins in due memory of them erected a cross at a vantage point facing Tibet directly with a hope that someday the evangelists may return.
+Augustine Desgodins in due memory of them erected a cross at a vantage point facing Tibet directly with the hope that someday the evangelists may return.
 The Crosshill is located at such a vantage point wherein the view of the facing mountains is simply fabulous.
-Here one can see the Tibet or now the Chinese border and is also the perfect sunset point in Pedong.
+Here one can see Tibet or now the Chinese border and is also the perfect sunset point in Pedong.
 Reshi River - If you would like to unwind then this is the place to do it.
 Being at Reshi River can be most rejuvenating and fun.
 A cool dip every now and then or simply sitting on a rock with your feet in the water with a bottle of beer or juice can completely take you to new heights.
-If you are lucky you can also order for some fresh river trout.
+If you are lucky you can also order some fresh river trout.

 Visitors can hire a vehicle from New Jalpaiguri Railway Station (NJP) / Bagdogra Airport (IXB) to Pedong via Kalimpong.
 By Public transport one has to reach Kalimpong and avail local vehicle.
 Pedong is around 21 kilometres from Kalimpong.
 The home stays also arranges pick-up services from nearby places.
 It is well connected from Gangtok, Pelling, Namchi, Darjeeling.
 To avoid rush it is better to reach Pedong via Kalimpong instead of Gorubathan